containerd/containerd/runtime/v2/README.md

 #### ttrpc

-[ttrpc](https://github.com/containerd/ttrpc) is the only currently supported protocol for shims.
+[ttrpc](https://github.com/containerd/ttrpc) is one of the supported protocols for shims.
 It works with standard protobufs and GRPC services as well as generating clients.
 The only difference between grpc and ttrpc is the wire protocol. ttrpc removes the http stack in order to save memory and binary size to keep shims small.
-It is recommended to use ttrpc in your shim but grpc support is also in development.
+It is recommended to use ttrpc in your shim but grpc support is currently an experimental feature.